mdsufz/MuDoGeR/README.md

  ![](https://github.com/mdsufz/MuDoGeR/blob/master/Mudoger_scheme_update.png)

 Multi-domain Genome Recovery (MuDoGeR)is a tool developed to help users to recover metagenome assembled genomes from hundreds of samples simultaneously
 The MuDoGeR pipeline process combines a number of pipelines from different tools.
 It starts with **Read Quality control** of the libraries and **Assembly** of the *"good quality reads"* resulted from the former step.
 For the next step of data analysis, the pipeline is devided in 3 different branches: **Metawrap** pipeline is used for analayzing Prokaryotic genomes. **Virsorter**, **Virfinder** and **Vibrant** pipelines are followed and combined for the prediction of viral sequences. **EukRep** pipeline is run for metagenomic analysis of Eukaryotic genomes.
-Also, a strategy developed for mapping the relative abundance of the selected maps in each library.
+Also, a strategy was developed for mapping the relative abundance of the selected maps in each library.

 ## MuDoGeR Overview